-This chapter includes two sets of instructions.
-If the Wireless-G Broadband Router will be the only router in your network, follow the instructions in "Hardware Installation for Connection to Your Broadband Modem."
-If you want to install the Wireless-G Broadband Router behind another router in your network, then follow the instructions in "Hardware Installation for Connection to Another Router."
+This chapter includes two sets of connection instructions.
+If the Wireless-G Broadband Router with 2 Phone Ports will be the only router in your network, follow the instructions in "Hardware Installation for Connection to Your Broadband Modem."
+If you want to install the Wireless-G Broadband Router with 2 Phone Ports behind an existing router in your network, then follow the instructions in "Hardware Installation for Connection to an existing Router."
+Also included are Placement instructions, and Simm Card Installation instructions.